Santa Muerte, Imminent Death

 I spent my late teens and early twenties apprenticing several curanderas, three of whom had particular devotion to that quintessentially (in)famous folk-saint, La Santisima Muerte.
 All worked with Her differently, one from a strongly traditional Mexican Catholic vantage, one from a very danza-Azteca and ‘indio’ inspired vision, and the other from another view that incorporated many different traditions, including more folk-Catholicism of an indigenous nature and also including Afro-Cuban and Spiritist leanings.
 There were, however, common landmarks between all of them.
 All worked exclusively with the three "root" Muertes- white, red, and black.
 All considered her a universal presence of the Angel of Death, not specific to any one culture, even if their individual worship and workings were bound to specific languages, both spoken language and ritual language.
 All considered her the cuate of the Guadalupana, either in her Catholic guise as the Virgin Mary, or as the Mexica Tonantzin.
 The celebrations and ancestor reverence shown during los Dias de los Muertos were extended to a year-round relationship with the Dead, heightened by their Saint Days, and anniversaries of the birth, marriage, and death; and the celebrations of the same los Dias de los Muertos were of paramount importance, where both la Virgen de Guadalupe and la Santa Muerte reigned, sisters reunited, allowing our Glorious Dead to come share the pleasures of life with us, safely, for a day or two or three, and vivify us in that way that only intimate work with the Dead and Death herself seem to do...

 The past decade has seen a huge rise in La Flaca’s popularity, and this makes me so very happy.
 The role of the internet cannot be denied in this, and the dedicated efforts of those early webpages, like those of E. Bryant Holman, whom I was lucky enough to count as friend for many years before his untimely passing.
 Even more so, as the immigrant community increased in larger amounts in cities like Chicago and New York, testimony to Her Power has spread rapidly.
 She has left the shadows and sole-stigma of narco-traficantes and gang patronage- She is a saint of the home, of the family, and of marital bliss, of good works and good character.
 She is called upon to heal and to protect and enlighten, not just to seduce or seek revenge.
 She protects all who come to her, for she will accept all, no questions asked.
+Her popularity has led to many adaptations of her worship and workings, and her appropriation into many groups outside of those she first originated in.
+Unfortunately She has also met the blasphemous Our Lady of Consumption, that horrible mother of consumerism, where products are made solely for the benefit of the botanica owners and street vendors who peddle her wares, carrying little fuerza or virtue.

 I sincerely doubt anyone can say with certainty the cult’s origins- as it incorporates so many influences- indeed it is a Mexican understanding of death that precipitates her being.
 And Mexico is herself the child of many fathers.